President Karen R. Lawrence

 She attended Smith College for two years and received her B.A. degree in English, magna cum laude, from Yale University.
 Dr. Lawrence was among the first women to graduate from Yale when it became coeducational.
 She earned an M.A. in English from Tufts University and her Ph.D. in English, with distinction, from Columbia University.

-President Lawrence is a member of the Council on Foreign Relations and serves on its Higher Education Working Group on Global Issues, and serves on the Executive Committee of the Annapolis Group.
+President Lawrence is a member of the Council on Foreign Relations and serves on its Higher Education Working Group on Global Issues, as well as the Executive Committee of the Annapolis Group.
 She has served as a member of the Women’s Leadership Network, the American Council of Education Commission on Advancement of Racial and Ethnic Equity, the Presidents’ Leadership Coalition, and the board of the Commission of Independent Colleges and Universities.

-A widely respected English and Irish literature scholar and teacher, President Lawrence has a special interest in James Joyce.
-She has held leadership positions in national and international scholarly organizations, including serving as the president of the International James Joyce Foundation for eight years, and the president of the Society for the Study of Narrative Literature.
-She has written seven books on literature and has published widely in leading academic journals.
-Her books include The Odyssey of Style in Ulysses (Princeton); Penelope Voyages: Women and Travel in the British Literary Tradition (Cornell); Transcultural Joyce (Cambridge); Decolonizing Tradition: New Views of 20th Century "British" Literary Cannons (Illinois); Who's Afraid of James Joyce?
-(University Press of Florida) and Techniques for Living: Fiction and Theory in the Work of Christine Brooke-Rose (The Ohio State University Press).
+A widely respected English and Irish literature scholar and teacher, President Lawrence has continued to teach at SLC periodically while serving as President.
+She had served in leadership positions in her field, including president of the International James Joyce Foundation, and the Society for the Study of Narrative Literature.
+Her books include The Odyssey of Style in Ulysses; Penelope Voyages: Women and Travel in the British Literary Tradition; Transcultural Joyce; Decolonizing Tradition: New Views of 20th Century "British" Literary Canons; Who's Afraid of James Joyce? and Techniques for Living: Fiction and Theory in the Work of Christine Brooke-Rose.
 View collected works»

 Throughout her career, President Lawrence has received numerous awards and professional accolades, including a John Simon Guggenheim Foundation Fellowship, the Ramona Cannon Award for Distinguished Teaching in the Humanities, and the University of Utah’s prestigious Rosenblatt Prize for Excellence in research, teaching, and service.